 This kind of change and possible transformation springs from dialogue and conversation and isn’t limited to organisational boundaries.
 It crosses and bridges them; might even blur them, it can be much more profound than working within the framework or context of the organisation.
-Real change can only be Human.
+Real meaningful change can only be Human.

 What kind of organisation do you want to create?

-Enable people to contribute and ensure that they all have the opportunity to do it, regardless of who they are or what they do – across functions, divisions, levels of seniority, and even beyond the formal boundaries of the organization.
+Developing an evolutive transformation approach will allow us to design the organisation around the impact that we’re trying to achieve together, and use that clarity of purpose and reasoning to shape and guide the work to constantly evolve the business in a sustainable and meaningful way.
+This will enable people to contribute and ensure that they all have the opportunity to do it, regardless of who they are or what they do – across functions, divisions, levels of seniority, and even beyond the formal boundaries of the organization.

 Adopt an experiment → learn → iterate approach to all work, combined with a steady rhythm of inspecting and adapting on a frequent basis.

-Make sure that all information is easily accessible and open to all by default.
+Transparency and easy access to information are key, so we have to make sure that all information is easily accessible and open to all by default.